microsoft/python-language-server/README.md

 }
 ```

-Linting can also be controlled on an invidual line basis with a generalized `#noqa`.
+Linting can also be controlled on an individual line basis with a generalized `#noqa`.
 Lines with `#noqa` will have their diagnostic output suppressed.

 An example usage: